delta-io/delta-sharing/README.md

 # If the code is running with PySpark, you can use `load_as_spark` to load the table as a Spark DataFrame.
 delta_sharing.load_as_spark(table_url)
 ```
-### Table path
+### Details on Profile Paths

-- The profile file path for `SharingClient` and `load_as_pandas` can be any url supported by [FSSPEC](https://filesystem-spec.readthedocs.io/en/latest/index.html) (such as `s3a://my_bucket/my/profile/file`).
+- The profile file path for `SharingClient` and `load_as_pandas` can be any URL supported by [FSSPEC](https://filesystem-spec.readthedocs.io/en/latest/index.html) (such as `s3a://my_bucket/my/profile/file`).
 If you are using [Databricks File System](https://docs.databricks.com/data/databricks-file-system.html), you can also [preface the path with `/dbfs/`](https://docs.databricks.com/data/databricks-file-system.html#dbfs-and-local-driver-node-paths) to access the profile file as if it were a local file.
-- The profile file path for `load_as_spark` can be any url supported by Hadoop FileSystem (such as `s3a://my_bucket/my/profile/file`).
+- The profile file path for `load_as_spark` can be any URL supported by Hadoop FileSystem (such as `s3a://my_bucket/my/profile/file`).
 - A table path is the profile file path following with `#` and the fully qualified name of a table (`<share-name>.<schema-name>.<table-name>`).

 ## API Compatibility

-Here is the list of public interfaces which will remain stable within a major release.
-They are following [Semantic Versioning](https://semver.org/).
+The folllowing public interfaces are considered stable, and follow [Semantic Versioning](https://semver.org/).

 - `delta_sharing.load_as_pandas`
 - `delta_sharing.load_as_spark`